 - Group therapy

-- Alumni work
+- Alum work

-Seek help and healing for you or your loved one by calling Santé Center for Healing in Argyle, TX now at 866.238.3154.
+Seek help and healing for you or your loved one by calling Santé Center for Healing in Argyle, TX, now at 866.238.3154.
 They can provide a path to a healthier, happier life after anorexia.